 The Annex Studio is upstairs in a 1910 Edwardian building.
-The Studio is spacious, sunny, and features original wainscoting and lighting.
+The Studio is spacious, sunny, and features original wainscoting, coffered ceilings, and lighting.
 It is fully furnished and outfitted to a modern high standard, and accommodates two people easily.
 As you enter the building, the rather grand staircase is before you.
-The room is mainly carpeted, has a sitting area in a corner, a desk with high speed internet, bookshelves, and a king size Tempur-pedic mattress.
+The room is mainly carpeted, has a sitting area in a corner, a desk with high speed internet and WiFi, bookshelves, and a king size Tempur-pedic mattress.
 A flat screen TV faces the sitting area.
 There is a walk-in closet.
 In the closet are two terrycloth bathrobes, cleaning supplies, an iron and ironing board.
 Covers for the twin size sofa bed are on a shelf.
 There are also extra covers for the king size bed.

 The kitchenette has a tile floor and an eat-in table.
 The appliances consist of a stainless steel counter and sink, two-burner gas stove top, under-the-counter refrigerator & freezer, and a microwave.
-Dishes, pots and pans, utensils, toaster, coffee maker, rice cooker and everything else you need are supplied.
+Dishes, pots and pans, utensils, toaster, coffee maker, rice cooker, crock pot, and everything else you need are supplied.
 Need an ice cream scoop or only drink tea in china cups?
 Those are supplied.
 We’ve even purchased some items abroad that we found useful but are not available in the U.S. What we hadn’t thought of our first guests have, and now those items are provided, as well.
 To get you started, there are condiments, herbs and spices, paper products and much more.

 Out of the way is a bathroom en suite with tiled floors and shower stall.
 The shower has a choice of two shower heads: a rain shower in the ceiling and a hand-held.
 The vanity has a granite top, and a medicine cabinet is above it.
 Extra linens and towels are available in the Studio.